Houston Premises Liability Lawyers

-Property owners have a responsibility to keep their space maintained and safe for guests—whether a retail store, restaurant, home, or any other type of facility.
-Beyond that, they have a responsibility to ensure that the land is designed in a safe manner.
+Property owners have a responsibility to keep their space maintained and safe for guests—whether a retail store, restaurant, home, or other type of facility.
+They also have a responsibility to ensure that the land is designed in a safe manner.
 For example, should the layout leave you with limited visibility that leaves you defenseless in the wake of a violent crime, they could be partially liable.

 Elements of a Premises Liability Claim